Rebel Alliance: 4 ABY

-By Return of the Jedi, after four years of major defeats and wipeouts of entire rebel units by Lord Vader's elite forces, the Alliance has regrouped and learned that a second, more powerful Death Star is being constructed, and will be completed under Emperor Palpatine's personal supervision.
-Mon Mothma has Admiral Ackbar and Lando Calrissian command the Alliance fleet and dispatches Han Solo and Princess Leia in leading Alliance's elite special forces to disable the station's defenses while Luke distracts Darth Vader.
+By Return of the Jedi, after four years of major defeats and wipeouts of entire rebel units by Lord Vader's elite forces, the Alliance has regrouped and learned that a second, more powerful Death Star is being constructed and will be completed under Emperor Palpatine's personal supervision.
+Although the Imperial Navy possessed overwhelming numerical and strategic superiority, the fleet assembled by the Rebel Alliance above Endor was also their largest and most powerful they had ever assembled.
+The Alliance took Emperor Palpatine's bait of falsified information to explicitly lure them into a trap of his own design.
+Nearly every faction's member and major Alliance sector command contributed ships to the operation, bringing together rebels that spent years fighting independently across the galaxy.
+Although the Rebel Alliance had been a cohesive organization for some time now, there would likely never be another opportunity to challenge the Empire on such a scale.
+The operation was a three front attack: Mon Mothma assigns Admiral Ackbar supreme command of the Alliance fleet; Lando Calrissian and Wedge Antilles command of the Alliance starfighters interception and tactical insertion into the Death Star's vulnerable core; and dispatches General Crix Madine, Han Solo and Princess Leia in leading the Alliance's elite pathfinder ground infiltration strike team to disable the station's defenses; throughout the battle, Luke distracts Darth Vader and Emperor Palpatine.
+Upon realizing the trap as sprung, Ackbar ordered the fleet to "Assault Through" and engage full-throttle into the enemy's center of gravity; entering into "knife-fight" broadside engagements with Imperial forces in an attempt to shield themselves from the Death Star's one-shot superweapon.
 The Alliance subsequently wins the Battle of Endor, in which Emperor Palpatine, Darth Vader, the Death Squadron-Imperial armada, and much of the Imperial hierarchy are killed in action.
 The loss of the second Death Star and other invaluable Imperial naval assets, along with the deaths of Imperial leaders aboard, marked the beginning of the end of Imperial rule over the galaxy.